greje656/Questions/lens-flares.md

 Secondly, a ray bundle carries a fixed amount of energy so it is important to consider the distortion of the bundle area that occurs while tracing them.
 In the paper, the author makes this small segment:

-*"At each vertex, we store the average value of its surrounding neighbors.
-The regular grid of rays, combined with the transform feedback (or the stream-out) mechanism of modern graphics hardware, makes this lookup of neighboring quad values very easy"*
+*"At each vertex, we store the average value of its surrounding neighbours.
+The regular grid of rays, combined with the transform feedback (or the stream-out) mechanism of modern graphics hardware, makes this lookup of neighbouring quad values very easy"*

 I don't understand how the transform feedback, along with the available adjacency information of the geometry shader could be enough to provide the information of the four surrounding quads of a vertex (if you know please leave a comment).
 Luckily we now have compute and UAVs which turns this problem into a fairly trivial one.
 Currently I only calculate an approximation of the surrounding areas by assuming they neighbouring quads are roughly parallelograms.
 I estimate their bases and heights as the average lengths o their top/bottom, left/right segments.
 The results are seen as caustics form where some bundles converge into tighter area patches while some other dilates: